robbiew/ghostnet/README.md

 ## Requirements:

+1. Your BBS is capable of running an FTN or WWIVnet based network.
-1. Your BBS should be customized, not stock.
+2. Your BBS should be customized, not stock.
-2. Your BBS must be up for at least 90 days.
+3. Your BBS must be up for at least 90 days.
-3. No BBS ads set to events.
+4. No BBS ads or messages set to events or auto-added.
-4. Be kind and promote free speech while avoiding illegal content.
+5. Be kind and promote free speech while avoiding illegal content.
-5. No spam.
+6. No spam.
-6. WWIV and Talisman SysOps are encouraged to host relevant subs.
+7. WWIV and Talisman SysOps are encouraged to host relevant subs.

 ## GHOSTnet Initial Offerings: